-- .12 Description of the work usually includes the calculation date and the numerical result.
-If the work is required by law, then citation of the law is useful. - .13 The amount of detail depends mainly on the needs of users.
-A separate report may be desirable for a particular user (usually a regulator) whose desire for detail significantly exceeds that of other users. - .14 Description of the purpose of the work and its users permits another person to assess its appropriateness to his or her needs and may thereby avoid unintended use of the work. - .15 The users comprise the addressee(s) of the report, and any others explicitly identified in the report.
-Where a report has more than one user, the actuary would have regard to the information of value to each user in determining appropriate disclosure.
+Description of the work usually includes the calculation date and the numerical result.
+If the work is required by law, then citation of the law is useful.

+- The amount of detail depends mainly on the needs of users.
+A separate report may be desirable for a particular user (usually a regulator) whose desire for detail significantly exceeds that of other users. - Description of the purpose of the work and its users permits another person to assess its appropriateness to his or her needs and may thereby avoid unintended use of the work. - The users comprise the addressee(s) of the report, and any others explicitly identified in the report.